+We are working with our entire community to keep those in our care safe during this challenging time with the COVID-19 pandemic.
 Helping Hand is taking a proactive approach to ensure the continued care and safety of all residents, clients and staff.

-As the situation evolves, plans are in place so that we can continue to provide quality care for people in our residential care homes and for the thousands of people in metropolitan Adelaide and regional South Australian who receive home care services.
+As the situation evolves, plans are in place so that we can continue to provide quality care for people in our residential care homes and for the thousands of people in metropolitan Adelaide and regional South Australia who receive home care services.
 We are also working with staff at all levels of our organisation to ensure they are fully aware of all the preventative measures and have access to the latest information and updates.

 If you are not online, you can phone the National Coronavirus Health Information Line on 1800 020 080.
 This service runs 24 hours a day, seven days a week.
 If you require translating or interpreting services, call 131 450.

 We will be regularly posting updates that are specific to Helping Hand on this page.
 If you have any immediate concerns or questions call us on 1300 653 600.
-You can read previous updates that we’ve posted by clicking here.
+You can read previous updates that we’ve posted by clicking here